medrss/cat-game/README.md

 ## All kitties go to heaven

-**All kitties go to heaven** is a simple web-based game currently in development.
-At this stage, it's a light 2D arcade game about a flying kitty gliding through the clouds and battling enemies.
+**All kitties go to heaven** is a simple web-based game about a flying kitty gliding through the clouds and battling enemies.
+The game is currently in development.

 ### Requirements
 - Designed for **Full HD screens (1920×1080)**